 While it’s still more common for women to be the target, cases in which a man is the victim of sexual harassment are being reported more often in today’s socially aware environment.
 The perpetrator of the harassment can be either a man or a woman.

 Harassment can even happen between one male and an entire group of men.
 You might also think that sexual harassment towards a man only occurs in factories or warehouses, but it’s common in professional office settings as well.

 How to Handle Sexual Harassment Against Men

-Sexual harassment in the workplace is handled the same way, regardless if the victim is male or female.
+Sexual harassment in the workplace is handled the same way, regardless of the victim is male or female.
 Here are a few things you can do if you’re the target of sexual harassment:

-- Follow the Sexual Harassment Complaint Procedure: If the policy advises you to make a written report or notify your direct supervisor verbally, do it.
+- Follow the Sexual Harassment Complaint Procedure — If the policy advises you to make a written report or notify your direct supervisor verbally, do it.
 Just be sure to follow the policy so that you’re covered.
-If your boss is the perpetrator, you might have to go to their boss or to the human resources department instead, but this should be outlined in your company’s documents.
+If your boss is the perpetrator, you might have to go to their boss or the human resources department instead, but this should be outlined in your company’s documents.

 We’ve come along way in educating others about individuals who identify as gay, lesbian, and bisexual.
 However, discrimination based on sexual orientation at work still exists.
 There are no federal laws that specifically say that it’s illegal to discriminate based on sexual orientation in the private sector.
 Some states, like Iowa, Washington, and California, have laws to protect people from this type of harassment.

 Sexual orientation discrimination can look very different from one workplace to the next.
 You may be fired, passed over for a promotion, or laid off solely because of who you choose as your partner outside of work.